JamesParrott/Dockerfile_generator/README.md

 }

 ## Development
-This Branch is for posterity, and as a warning to others...

-Following a couple of months break from it, and after having worked on this project again, I now fully appreciate the wisdom of not implementing business logic in a templating language.
+Following a couple of months break from it, and after having worked on Dockerfile_generator again, I now fully appreciate the wisdom of not implementing business logic in a templating language.
 However this does bring some advantages.

-Other than the tests, the working code in this branch is pure Jinja2 Templates plus Json config files (so theoretically no Python is needed, just a Jinja 2 renderer).
+Other than a small CLI wrapper and the tests, the working code in this branch is pure Jinja2 Templates plus Json config files (so theoretically no Python is needed, just a Jinja 2 renderer).
 It works by and large - it generates Dockerfiles that Hadolint only has minor differences of opinion with me about.
 However it does contain the hardest to maintain, and outright ugliest code I've ever written!

 By keeping this project pure Jinja 2, advanced users and devs alike (that are willing to learn the basics of Jinja 2), are able to access vastly more flexibility in how they use it, or part of it, by the native mechanisms of Jinja 2 alone.
 Namely: imports, template inheritance, overrides, and includes, of any of the sub templates (.jinja files).

-A small Python wrapper (that does what Jinja2-cli is used for, without a cli) would be more suitable for development of extra features (e.g. sending requests to package manager APIs) or defining the Dockerfile generation logic entirely.
-This will be implemented on the main branch.
+In future the CLI wrapper could be developed to include more of the logic, for example to send requests to a package manager API to check the packages to be installed are correct.

 ## Testing